 Powered by a 4-cylinder hybrid system, it produces up to 212 horsepower and can deliver 232 lb-ft of torque.
 Unusually, this model comes with all-wheel drive only, so driving in challenging road conditions will be much easier.
 Equipped with an electronic continuously variable transmission (eCVT), this model gets 38 miles per gallon combined with 40 miles per gallon in the city and 35 miles per gallon on the highway.5

 When it comes to safety systems, the 2021 Honda CR-V Hybrid is well equipped.
-Like other Honda models, the CR-V Hybrid has the Honda Sensing Suite standard on all models.
+Like other Honda models, the new Honda CR-V Hybrid has the Honda Sensing Suite standard on all models.
 It includes forward collision warnings, lane-keeping assist, and adaptive cruise control.
 These help you avoid frontal collisions, stay in your designated lane, and keep a set distance between your vehicle and the one traveling in front of you.

 Forward collision warning utilizes a series of delicate sensors and cameras to detect if you are getting too close to a vehicle in front of you.
 If you do not take any evasive action to prevent a collision, then the system will trigger the automatic emergency braking system to bring the vehicle to a halt before impact is made.
 Lane-keeping assist also uses sensors to monitor the lines on the road.
 If you begin to drift outside the designated lane, this feature will gently guide you back to where you need to be.